mozilla/fx-private-relay/docs/translations.md

 git push -u origin message-updates-yyymmdd
 ```

-You can then visit [mozilla-l10n/fx-private-relay-i10n][] to create the pull request,
+You can then visit [mozilla-l10n/fx-private-relay-i10n][] to create the pull request.
-and make changes locally for any code review feedback.
+You can make changes in the local submodule branch for any code review feedback.

-After the l10n team merges the new strings, the next nightly translation update brings
+After approval, the l10n team merges the new strings.
+The next nightly translation
-them into Relay's `main` branch.
-At that point, you should create a pull request to
+update brings the new strings into Relay's `main` branch.
+You should then
-remove the redundant strings from `frontend/pendingTranslations.ftl` and
+create a pull request to remove the redundant strings from the pending files.
-`privaterelay/pending_locales/en/pending.ftl`.

 [mozilla-l10n/fx-private-relay-i10n]: https://github.com/mozilla-l10n/fx-private-relay-l10n